xdev-software/music-maven-plugin/README.md

 * Checkout the repo
 * Run ``mvn install``

+## Why?
+This is obviously a joke/fun plugin.<br/>
+You probably shouldn't use it in production or maybe only on April 1st to annoy your colleagues :P

+We got the idea during XDEV's christmas party as [rfichtner](https://github.com/rfichtner) always needs more plugins for funnier Maven presentations and was inspired by [this GraalVM issue from joshlong](https://github.com/oracle/graal/issues/5327).

 ## Support
 If you need support as soon as possible and you can't wait for any pull request, feel free to use [our support](https://xdev.software/en/services/support).